Freddie Highmore: Bates Motel and The Good Doctor (2012–2017)

 Highmore has been cast as the voice of the Duke of Cheshire in the animated film adaptation of The Canterville Ghost.
 He is to play the title character, Baby Face Nelson, in the A&E drama pilot Baby Face, which he co-wrote and will executive produce with Kerry Ehrin.
 Highmore will also serve as an executive producer on Ehrin's drama pilot Long Distance for NBC.

-In August 2018, Highmore formed his Sony-aligned production company, Alfresco Pictures, which aims to develop scripted series for broadcast, cable, streaming services and international co-productions projects "that have a broader point or message behind them,that try and spark conversations that aren’t being had or give a microphone to voices and experiences that haven’t been heard from before.".
-"I hope 'Alfresco', aside from being a play on my real name, Alfred, speaks more widely to a sense of refreshing, communal openness that is reflective of the stories we gravitate towards at the company," he said.
-"In wanting to set up 'Alfresco', it came from a natural desire to be involved in a wider way in the industry ...
-I always had that natural curiosity to do other things.
-And that, I guess, shifted into not only wanting to develop my own ideas and projects that I was writing or directing or acting in, but also becoming a producer in a wider sense and helping other people tell their stories."
+Screenwriting and producing (2018–present)

-In August 2019, it was reported that Highmore will co-write and serve as an executive producer for Homesick, a dark comedy in development at the WarnerMedia-owned cable net, which will explore mental health, body image, toxic masculinity and what it means to defy “normal” gender expectations.
+In August 2018, Highmore formed his Sony-aligned production company, Alfresco Pictures, which aims to develop scripted series for broadcast, cable, streaming services, and international co-productions.
+In August 2019, it was reported that Highmore would co-write and serve as an executive producer for Homesick, a dark comedy in development at the WarnerMedia-owned cable net, which explores mental health, body image, toxic masculinity and what it means to defy "normal" gender expectations.

 Personal life

 Highmore lives in London and avoids social media.
-While on Bates Motel, Highmore developed a close friendship with co-star Vera Farmiga and became the godfather of her son.
+While on Bates Motel, Highmore developed a close friendship with co-star Vera Farmiga and became godfather to her son.

-Apart from English, Highmore is also fluent in Spanish and French, and semi-fluent in Arabic.
+Apart from his native English, Highmore is fluent in French and Castilian, and semi-fluent in Arabic.

-In a September 2021 interview on Jimmy Kimmel Live!, Highmore revealed that he had recently married.
+In a September 2021 interview on Jimmy Kimmel Live!, Highmore revealed that he and his girlfriend had recently married.